Mental Health Tips: How To Recognize The Signs Of An Anxiety Attack

 A mental breakdown isn’t a clinical term recognized by the American Psychiatric Association.
 Sometimes called a nervous breakdown, “mental breakdown” is a way people may describe having an intense mental health crisis.
 People who experience an intense amount of stress, anxiety, or depression may have a difficult time coping, which can prevent them from functioning in their daily lives.
 Signs of a mental breakdown can include the following:

-Avoiding social engagements or social phobia
+- Avoiding social situations and engagements, or social phobia

 If you or someone you love is having suicidal thoughts, contact the 988 Suicide & Crisis Lifeline at 988.
 Suicide prevention and support services are available 24/7.